The 1827 Penny From Great Britain - Unique in the Australian Colonial Series

 Stirling and the Success then departed Hobart February 8th 1827 and arrived at the island of Rottnest off the Western Australian coast on March 3rd 1827.

 Stirling's own journal and correspondence do not make any reference to cargo taken from Sydney to Hobart, yet several authors indicate that HMS Success delivered coins to the Commissariat in Hobart after it arrived.
+(Check the March 2003 Journal for the article that covers this coin.)

 The above timeline suggests the chances of an 1827 penny having been delivered to Hobart by Captain James Stirling via the HMS Success before he went on to found the Swan River Colony is remote, but cannot be discounted completely.